abby4958/HealthWise/README.md

-# MedMind: Intelligent Chatbot for Medical Literature Insights
+# HealthWise: Intelligent Chatbot for Medical Literature Insights
 **Overview:**
 Developed a cutting-edge chatbot that enables users to interact with medical literature in a conversational manner, leveraging the power of Retrieval Augmented Generation (RAG) to provide accurate and relevant responses.